Volvo 300 Series: Model chronology

 The Volvo 343 was introduced on 19 February 1976.
 The introduction model was fitted with a 71 PS 1.4 L Renault Cléon-Fonte engine in the front and DAF's radical Variomatic continuously variable transmission unusually mounted in the rear, helping weight distribution.
-The engine was an enlarged version of those already fitted to the DAF 55 and 66.
-To add to the appeal of the car and boost its sales, Volvo adapted the M45 manual transmission from the 200 series to fit in place of the CVT, and was sold alongside the CVT models from 1979.
+The engine was an enlarged version of those fitted to the DAF 55 and 66.
+To add to the car's appeal and boost its sales, Volvo adapted the M45 manual transmission from the 200 series to fit in place of the CVT, and sold the manual version alongside the CVT models from 1979.
+Volvo had also by this point substantially redesigned the interior with a much higher quality dashboard; also new seats, steering wheels and various fittings derived from the larger 200 Series model - addressing the heavy criticism of the DAF-designed interior of the early cars.
 A five-door model, the 345, was added in August 1979 for the 1980 model year.
 The extra doors added 30 kg; other modifications included better brakes, a slightly larger track due to wider wheels, and interval wipers.
 During 1980 larger wrap-around bumpers were introduced.
-In 1981 another engine option was added to the range, the Volvo designed B19, only available in GLS-specs with the manual transmission.
+In 1981, another engine option was added to the range, the Volvo designed B19, which was only available in GLS specs with the manual transmission.

-A facelift in summer 1981 for the 1982 model year featured a revised bonnet, grille, front lamp arrangement, and slightly different fenders.
-The interior was revised and the cars received a new dashboard that was more aligned with those of other Volvo models.
+A facelift in summer 1981 for the 1982 model year featured a revised bonnet, grille, front lamp arrangement, and slightly different bumpers.
+The interior was revised, and the cars received a new dashboard more aligned with other Volvo models.
 Overall length was increased to 4300 mm.